|Online Training For IoT Development|

 The course is actually quite fun at the end when you are playing around with Cooja simulation for IoTs applications.
 So you can create and simulate your own design for sensor network applications.
 A lot of features and examples of Contiki and Cooja can be explored via assignments.
 There are some optional assignments of wireless sensor network applications for students who want to explore more about embedded OS in IoTs applications.

-For a different angle, that of discovering the relationship between Big Data and the Internet of Things (IoT), take a look at Enabling Technologies for Data Science and Analytics: The Internet of Things.
-This is the third and final course in the Data Science and Analytics XSeries from the Columbia University on the edX platform and can be done as a standalone class.
+For a different angle, that of discovering the relationship between Big Data and the Internet of Things (IoT), take a look at Enabling Technologies for Data Science and Analytics: The Internet of Things, a self-paced course from Columbia University on the edX platform.

 Its blurb states: